kitex-contrib/registry-consul/README.md

 check.DeregisterCriticalServiceAfter = "1m"
 ```

-you can also use `WithCheck` to modify your config
+you can also use `WithCheck` to modify your service check setting

 ```
 import (